ibm-cloud-docs/billing-usage/billing-faq.md

 Contact us by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
 Do not include any credit card information.

+## What's the difference between promo codes and feature codes?
+{: #promo-feature-codes}
+{: faq}

+Promo codes are for Pay-As-You-Go and Subscription accounts and give you limited-time credits toward your account and services.
+The codes are typically short phrases, like `PROMO200`.
+For more information about promo codes, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes).

+Feature codes provide enhancements for Lite accounts, such as an unlimited number of organizations or converting a Lite account to a trial account.
+They're typically random alphanumeric codes, like `a1b2c3def456`.
+For more information about feature codes, see [Applying feature codes to Lite accounts](/docs/account?topic=account-codes).

+## Where can I get a promo code?
+{: #get-promo-code}
+{:faq}

+Promo codes are provided by {{site.data.keyword.Bluemix_notm}} sales on a limited basis.
+Promotions are meant for select groups and are typically given out at hackathons, conferences, and other events.

+## How do I apply a promo code?
+{: #how-apply-promo}
+{: faq}

+To apply your promo code, go to the [Promotions](https://{DomainName}/billing/promotions) page in the console, enter your promo code, and click **Apply**.
+For more information, see [Managing promotions](/docs/billing-usage?topic=billing-usage-applying-promo-codes).

-## How do I apply a promotional feature code?
+## How do I apply a feature code?
 {: #entercode}
 {: faq}

 Feature codes add extra capabilities to Lite accounts and are typically provided for educational initiatives or special events.
-You might also see these codes referred to as promo codes.
-To redeem your code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
+To redeem your code, go to the [Account settings](https://{DomainName}/account/settings) page in the console, and click **Apply code**.

-For infrastructure purchases, you might receive a promo code from the Sales team to get a discount on your order.
-Enter these infrastructure-specific promo codes in the customer portal at checkout.

 ## How do I cancel my account?
 {: #cancelmyaccount}